If you have any questions, please email us at email@example.com or call us at 1-833-822-7435, or text us at 1-305-407-0276.

 There are several options for types of entities/accounts you can use when investing in our funds.
 You can invest as an Individual, Jointly, through an LLC (Limited Liability Company), Corporation, Partnership, Retirement Plan/401K, or a Trust.

 If you have an existing IRA, or a 401K from a previous employer, it is likely that you will be able to self-direct all or a portion of it into our investment vehicles.
 Check with your current custodian to see if they will allow you to self-direct your retirement account.
-If the answer is no, please contact a member of our investor relations team by email at email@example.com, call us at 1-833-822-7435, or text us at 1-305-407-0276, and we will introduce you to one of the custodians that we work with that will allow you to invest in alternative assets using your retirement funds.
+If the answer is yes, please contact a member of our investor relations team by email at firstname.lastname@example.org, call us at 1-833-822-7435, or text us at 1-305-407-0276, and we will introduce you to one of the custodians that we work with that will allow you to invest in alternative assets using your retirement funds.

 That depends on which vehicle you decide to invest in.
 If you invest in our new accredited fund, you will receive a Form K-1.
 A Form K-1 is a tax form used by partnerships to provide investors with detailed information on their share of a partnership’s taxable income.
 Our goal is to finalize all Form K-1s annually by March 31st, however, we do rely on outside reporting and may require additional time to furnish the forms in a way that is to the investor’s best advantage.
 Accordingly, you may be required to obtain one or more extensions for filing federal, state and local tax returns, but that is not our intention.